ericbanzuzi/Thesis-DL-LC/README.md

 ### Test-train split with data augmentation
 The test-train split with data augmentation can be done with `data_splitter.py`.
 It uses 5 different data augmentation techniques on the original training data: horizontal flipping, gaussian noise, color jitter, random rotation, and random brightness increase/decrease.
+When splitting the data, the scripts assumes that all regions of interest (ROIs) have equal amount of data to be splitted so it can produce same splits for each ROI size.

 ### Models
 The details about the implemented models can be found in `models.py` file inside the ``models`` directory.
 The directory also